- Should I get a prepaid card or a tariff?

 Buying a prepaid card is usually a good short-term option.
 If you’re not sure whether you’ll stay in the CR for longer than a couple of months, we’d recommend starting with a prepaid (‘pay as you go’) card.

 If your stay stretches, paying a monthly tariff will probably end up being cheaper.
 The standard length of a contract is 2 years.
-If you terminate earlier, you pay considerable fees (but not ridiculous enough to be marked unfair towards the customer).
+If you terminate a fixed-term contract within the first three months, the maximum penalty is capped at 5% of the remaining monthly fees.
+After this initial three-month period, you can terminate the contract without incurring any penalties.

 Another option for your first months in the country is to pay for a tariff but without a contract – in that case, you don’t have any of the obligations from a contract; but you pay a higher amount every month (something around 15-30 per cent more)